STATUS: Completed Project

 Beta Testing the Multi-Payer Claims Database (MPCD) – The goal of the Multi-Payer Claims Database (MPCD) was to evaluate the benefits of consolidating longitudinal health care claims data from public and private payers to facilitate comparative effectiveness research (CER).
 As part of its development, the MPCD underwent a beta test to evaluate its utility by surveying the experiences of federal and contracted researchers who requested and used customized data extracts for CER studies.
 The purpose of this project was to conduct a beta test of the Multi-Payer Claims Database (MPCD).
 During the beta test, the contractor supplied data extracts to researchers accessing the database.
 Beta test participants included: 14 Federal researchers from FDA, AHRQ, NIH, ASPE HRSA, and SAMHSA; and 12 contracted researchers from eight universities.

-Maintenance and Support of the Chronic Conditions Warehouse (CCW) for Comparative Effectiveness Research (CER) - The CMS CCW provides researchers with Medicare and Medicaid beneficiary claims, and assessment data.
+Maintenance and Support of the Chronic Conditions Warehouse (CCW) for Comparative Effectiveness Research (CER) – The Centers for Medicare and Medicaid CCW provides researchers with Medicare and Medicaid beneficiary claims, and assessment data.
 The CCW data is linked by a unique beneficiary key, permitting researchers to analyze data across the continuum of care in Medicare and Medicaid administrative data.
 The PCORTF project provided maintenance and support for the CCW database and analytic files as well as provided one year funding to support 15 PCOR focused research studies conducted via the CMS Virtual Research Data Center (VRDC).
 Approved researchers using Medicare and Medicaid data may be permitted to link clinical and other data for their research projects.

 Expanding Data Collection for the National Program of Cancer Registries (NPCR) for Comparative Effectiveness Research (CER) – Enhanced data collection and data linkages between central cancer registries and other health related datasets can provide researchers with essential real-world and population-based data for CER.
 This project built upon previous funding provided to central cancer registries operated by 10 states—part of the National Program of Cancer Registries (NPCR)—to collect detailed treatment and outcomes data from electronic data sources.
 The PCORTF funding extended longitudinal data collection for a subset of cancer patients in these 10 states, enabling patient-level CER of cancer outcomes, and to improve the tools and timeliness of cancer reporting to the Centers for Disease Control.